letourneaualex/xps17-9700_Ubuntu2010/README.md

          1920x1200     59.88    59.95
          1920x1080     60.01    59.97    59.96    59.93

-- Sound does not work as I anticipated with what I read before buying it - first problem to tackle
+- Sound does not work on speakers and headphone jack as I anticipated with what I read before buying it, works well on Bluetooth- first problem to tackle